Home Lower Mainland Paintball Facilities

 Ambush Paintball in Surrey

-Located at 7550 160th Street in Surrey, Ambush Paintball is another good venue offering four different fields of play including its Grassy Mounds Field with two motor homes, a five-acre Lost Forest Field, a small Ambush City Field which includes cars and boats, and an Over Run field that has bridges, towers and more.
+Located at 7550 160th Street in Surrey, Ambush Paintball is another good venue offering four different fields of play including Grassy Mounds with its two motor homes, the five-acre Lost Forest, the small Ambush City which includes cars and boats, and Over Run which features bridges, towers and more.
 Also at the venue is the centre’s Ambush Speedball Park which is separate and with its own pricing.

 Ambush Paintball is open Fridays, Saturdays and Sundays for drop-in during the summer and on weekdays for group reservations.
 On weekends in the summer it’s usually open from 10:00 am to 5:00 pm.
 Private reservations are required if attending Mondays through Fridays.
 Check the venue’s website for hours and information at other times of the year (and to see if other times and details have changed).